tobiasrausch/tobiasrausch.github.io/predoc2017.md

 ***Exercises***

-* What is the length of chr7.
+* What is the length of chr7?
+* What is the GC-content of chr7? (hint: bedtools nuc)
+* What is the proportion of Ns in chr7?

 ## Alignment